-This Greek Chicken is an entire meal with meat and veggies made simple in the crock pot!
+This Crockpot Greek Chicken is an entire meal with meat and veggies made simple in the slow cooker!
 It is loaded with chicken, veggies and bright Greek style flavors to make it equally hearty and delicious.
 Everything cooks together to make this meal one you can set and forget until it is time to eat!

 Greek Chicken – The EASY Way!